 If you go for the ink bottles (this is totally my first choice), then I would suggest at least starting with primary colors, and then adding more of colors you love as you go.

-A three pack of the ink bottles are usually around $11 (PRE-coupon though) so when just starting out, I would go primary so that you can create every color at minimal cost, and make sure that this is something you want to invest your hard earned money into.
+A three pack of the ink bottles are usually around $11 (PRE-coupon though) so when just starting out, I would go primary so that you can create every color at minimal cost.

-Also, if you go ink bottles, then I would highly recommend the felt applicator (and felt refills).
+Also, I would highly recommend the felt applicator (and felt refills).
 Since my blog is about selling your art from home and trying to find the best deals and ways to do that…I refused to purchase the diluting alcohol solution, the applicator, or the pre-cut felt squares.
+But then once I started making the jewelry I realized that it is a necessity for the look I wanted to create.

 Sometimes I will add wire wrapping to the pendent, or beads, or just a plain necklace cord to make a simple but pretty necklace.